epikuruz/application-cloud-workshop/slides/cf-manifest.md

 ## Application Manifest (#1)

-Application manifests tell cf push what to do with applications.
+An application manifest tell _cf push_ what to do with the application.

 This includes everything from how many instances to create and how much memory to allocate to what services applications should use.